-Employers who recruit millennial truck drivers not only bring talented and enthusiastic new people to the company and industry, but potentially sets up loyalty for years to come.
+Carriers that recruit millennial truck drivers not only bring talented and enthusiastic new people to the company, but potentially set up loyalty for years to come.
 But be careful—millennials value different things than the average truck driver.
 You won’t attract millennials to the industry by practicing business as usual, and you won’t retain them if they don’t feel valued.
 Here are 5 tips to recruit millennial truck drivers to your fleet.

 3. Prioritize Work-Life Balance

 Don’t assume that millennials are less likely to have an active family life and thus won’t mind being gone for 3-4 weeks at a time and working 60+ hour weeks.
-Making this mistake will be a sure way to have new millennial drivers leave your company in a few months.
+Making this mistake is a sure way to stop millennial drivers from being interested in your carrier when looking for a new job.

-Many millennials are struggling to balance and manage their careers, academics, and personal lives all at once.
-Being aware of these realities will help recruiters tailor the work schedule and type of run to the driver’s preferences.
-Making work-life balance a priority in your firm, and then highlighting it in the minds of young driver candidates will help you stand out compared to the competition.
+Many millennials struggle to balance their careers, academics, and personal lives all at once.
+Being aware of these realities can help recruiters tailor the work schedule and type of run to the driver’s preferences.
+Making work-life balance a priority for your carrier and highlighting it in the minds of millennial driver candidates will help you stand out from the competition.

 4. Highlight Wellness Initiatives and Benefits

-With the costs of health insurance rising year after year, younger drivers will want to save as much money on benefits, even though they’re more likely to be in good health.
-Keep in mind that candidates who have just turned 26 will be on their own insurance plan for the first time.
+Keep in mind that candidates who have just turned 26 may be getting on their own insurance plan for the first time.
+With the costs of health insurance rising year after year, younger drivers will want to save money on benefits, even though they’re more likely to be in good health.

-In addition to the basic benefits, recruiters should highlight wellness initiatives and institute a culture of care.
-Basically, you want to reverse the idea that truck driving is necessarily an unhealthy career which will lead to health problems and a sedentary lifestyle.
-Initiatives that focus on finding ways to eat right and stay fit will show your candidates that there are ways to maintain good health.
-Let them know your company values promoting a healthy mind and body for all its employees.
+In addition to the basic benefits, recruiters should highlight a carrier’s wellness initiatives as well.
+Basically, you want to reverse the idea that truck driving is an unhealthy career that will lead to health problems and a sedentary lifestyle.

 5. Showcase Company Culture

-Your company should already be engaging in initiatives that make the work more meaningful for employees, so highlight those to your millennial candidates.
-Initiatives like professional development opportunities, mentoring programs and employee appreciation events will foster a sense of belonging.
-Encouraging travel, pets, or upgrading fleet amenities shows that the company cares about the employee’s individual needs and values.
+Your company should already be engaging in initiatives that make work more meaningful for drivers, so highlight those to your millennial candidates.
+Initiatives like professional development opportunities, mentoring programs, and employee appreciation events will foster a sense of belonging.
+Encouraging travel, pets, or upgrading fleet amenities shows that your carrier cares about the employee’s individual needs and values.